 The local bank has traditionally been the first place most business owners look when they need a commercial loan.
 It makes sense; they have their business checking account, maybe a savings account, and possibly even a business credit card there.
 Unfortunately, it’s not uncommon for a business owner with a profitable business to get turned away at the local bank.

-The banker may be looking for a fairly narrow borrower profile.
+The banker may be looking for a fairly narrow borrower profile, though getting a loan guaranteed by the SBA can make it a bit easier for a small business to qualify for funding from the bank.
 Frequently, they are looking for businesses with annual revenues of $1 million or more, several years in business, collateral to secure a loan, a business owner with a personal credit score in the 700s, and larger loan amounts.
 A business owner who meets those criteria will likely have success at the local bank—provided a traditional bank loan makes sense for their business.

 - Simple: Easy application & fast funding